dmgerman/multiboard/readme.md

 There are two methods to attach panels to the wall: screw-on mounts, and directly to the substrate

 - Screw-on mounts (see https://www.multiboard.io/parts-library/mounting-systems)
-  These components, typically known as "snaps" attach to the substrate using one or more screws.
+  These components, typically known as "snaps", attach to the substrate using one or more screws.
 The boards is then pushed into place.
 Usually a Quad-Offset-Snap is used to mount 4 panels simultaneously (at their corners).
 Single and dual snaps are used to mount the border panels.

 - Using screws, directly to the substrate.
 Screws are driven in the diamond holes to attach a board to the substrate.
 A